TMS: New Personalized, Drug-Free Treatment for Tinnitus

-We understand that you may not feel certain whether MeRT is the right treatment for you or your loved one.
-MeRT is a relatively new, cutting-edge treatment and you may not have heard as much about it yet.
-But this is not a decision that you need to make.
-There are multiple steps to take to determine if MeRT is the correct treatment.
+We understand you may not feel certain whether MeRT is the right treatment for you or your loved one.
+MeRT is a relatively new, innovative treatment, and you may not have heard as much about it yet.
+However, this is not a decision that you need to make right away.

-If between you and the doctor, you both determine that MeRT may be the right treatment for you, the next step is a short Assessment Period.
+If you and the clinician both determine that MeRT may be the right treatment, the next step is an Assessment Period.
 This entails a short period of treatment, followed by a new EEG to see if you are responding to the treatment.
-This is determined by comparing the new EEG results to the first EEG that was done before treatment started.
-Symptom improvements are also thoroughly assessed.

-If there is a positive response to treatment during the assessment period, you will have likely noticed some improvements starting to take place, and we can then schedule for the additional treatment duration.
+We assess this based on the new EEG results, as well as symptom improvements.
+If there is a positive response to treatment during the assessment period, you will have likely noticed some improvements.
+At that point, we can schedule the rest of the treatment.

-So, as you can see, there are many steps involved in ensuring that you receive only treatment that will benefit you.
+So, as you can see, there are many steps involved in ensuring that you receive the treatment that will benefit you.

 You may also be interested in the many RESEARCH STUDIES that have been done.

 It doesn’t cost anything to talk to us…

 Would you like a consultation with our New Patient Coordinator?